Nearly 5,000 disadvantaged country kids need your help

-Since 2005, FRRR’s Back to School program has helped 152,500 disadvantaged students by giving them a $50 gift voucher that can be redeemed for school necessities, such as uniforms, shoes, school bags and stationery.
+Since 2005, FRRR’s Back to School program has helped more than 163,680 disadvantaged students by giving them a $50 gift voucher that can be redeemed for school necessities, such as uniforms, shoes, school bags and stationery.

-This year, we already know that we won’t be able to meet the demand for vouchers - 4,800 students in need will miss out.
-That’s the equivalent of 200 classrooms of disadvantaged rural children.
+This year, we were unable to meet the demand for vouchers - nearly 2,400 students in need missed out.
+That’s the equivalent of 100 classrooms of disadvantaged rural children.

 You can make a real difference to the life of a rural student just by giving $50.

 100% of your donation will go toward the program, as FRRR covers all of the administration costs.

 The impact is far beyond the physical.
 Feedback consistently shows that children who start the year with a new uniform, or with a lunchbox and stationery just like the other kids will be more engaged.
 It builds their confidence, self-esteem and makes them excited and ready to learn.

 That's a great gift to give to a disadvantaged child.